Satellite-im/Uplink/ui/docs/testing/uplink-checklist.md

 - [ ] Folder should highlight when User is drag+dropping a file into it.
 - [ ] Folder should also be highlighted when User hovers cursor over it.
 - [ ] Upload % should show when User is uploading Files
-- [ ] Clicking the _Home_ buttin in Directory should take you to Files Home page.
+- [ ] Clicking the _Home_ button in Directory should take you to Files Home page.
 - [ ] When User clicks New Folder typing indicator should appear and User can start typing without clicking into textbox first.
 - [ ] Right clicking folder should open Context Menu with option to rename or delete.
 - [ ] Scrollbar should appear when any Files are rendered off screen.